certfix/certfix-cli/README.md

 # Certfix CLI

-A cross-platform command-line interface tool for managing certificates, application configurations, and infrastructure operations.
+A cross-platform command-line interface tool for managing SSL/TLS certificates and Certificate Authority operations.
 Built with Go and designed to work seamlessly on Linux, macOS, and Windows.

 ## Features

 - 🔐 **Authentication**: Secure JWT-based authentication system
 - ⚙️ **Configuration Management**: Flexible configuration with Viper
-- 📜 **Certificate Operations**: Create, renew, revoke, and manage SSL/TLS certificates
+- 📜 **Certificate Operations**: Create, list, and revoke SSL/TLS certificates (server and client)
+- 🔄 **Synchronization**: Sync certificates with the Certificate Authority
+- 💾 **Backup**: Create CA backups
 - 📝 **Structured Logging**: Comprehensive logging with Logrus
 - 🌍 **Cross-Platform**: Compiled binaries for Linux, macOS, and Windows